carolinectan/sweater_weather/README.md

 - Delete spec/fixtures/vcr_cassettes, then run `bundle exec rspec`
 ### Postman:
 - In Terminal, run `rails s`
-- In Postman, set appropriate HTTP verb, append endpoint URI to http://localhost:3000/, and select "SEND".
+- In Postman, set appropriate HTTP verb, append endpoint URI to `http://localhost:3000/`, and select `SEND`.
 - NOTE: Send a JSON payload in the body of the request in Postman.
-Under the address bar, click on “Body”, select “raw”, and from the dropdown that probably says “Text” in it, choose “JSON”.
+Under the address bar, click on `Body`, select `raw`, and from the dropdown that probably says `Text` in it, choose `JSON`.